Chain of Thought Example¶

 executor.SetStartNode(cotNode.NodeId);

-// Prepare arguments
+// Prepare input arguments for the Chain-of-Thought execution.

 var arguments = new KernelArguments